phani1995/blog_posts/un_rendered/Ideas_Improvements.md

 ---
 # Improvements

-* Need to read regularization in machine learning crash course
+* ~~Need to read regularization in machine learning crash course~~

 * Fork and star buttons of github
 <a href="https://github.com/afshinea/keras-data-generator/fork"><button name="button">Click me</button></a>

 * ~~Need Template photos in every post of site and medium~~
-    * Templates created for every post need to create in canva
+    * ~~Templates created for every post need to create in canva~~

 * Tags in jekyll blog

+* canvas tag for all types of algorithms, datasets, regression , classification according to the tree.